 Saint Alexander of Oshevensk (+ 1479) was the founder of the Oshevensk Dormition Monastery, and enlightener of the Kargopol area, and was tonsured in the White Lake Monastery.
-He appeared to St Diodorus of George Hill (November 27) in the seventeenth century when his Holy Trinity Monastery ran out of supplies, and the brethren complained because there was nowhere to buy food in the wilderness.
-St Alexander reminded Diodorus of how the Lord had fed the five thousand in the wilderness, and ordered him to go fishing.
-St Diodorus, fearing that the vision was a demonic delusion, ignored it.
-When St Alexander appeared a third time, Diodorus, wishing to test him, asked him to say a prayer.
-St Alexander recited “It is Truly Meet,” and his face shone with a radiant light.
+He appeared to Saint Diodorus of George Hill (November 27) in the seventeenth century when his Holy Trinity Monastery ran out of supplies, and the brethren complained because there was nowhere to buy food in the wilderness.
+Saint Alexander reminded Diodorus of how the Lord had fed the five thousand in the wilderness, and ordered him to go fishing.
+Saint Diodorus, fearing that the vision was a demonic delusion, ignored it.
+When Saint Alexander appeared a third time, Diodorus, wishing to test him, asked him to say a prayer.
+Saint Alexander recited “It is Truly Meet,” and his face shone with a radiant light.
 The saint revealed himself as Alexander, the igumen of Oshevensk Dormition Monastery, and repeated his order to go fishing.
 Obeying this command, the monks went out and caught many fish.